- What is BAM?

 - What types of assets will you find on BAM?

-- Why is BAM an essential tool for illiquid trading?
+- Why is BAM an essential tool for non standard asset handling?

 - Is BAM an exchange, a broker, a dealer or an investment advisor?

 - Does BAM clear trades or take custody of client funds?

 - Does BAM own any of the assets posted on its platform?

 - What differentiates BAM from other trading platforms?

 - What problem does BAM solve?